GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: The Two-Agent Framework

 \subsection{Limitations of Existing Agent Architectures}

-Our initial experiments on CrewAI and AutoGen frameworks revealed fundamental limitations when applying existing LLM-based agent frameworks to OPE optimization tasks.
+CrewAI and AutoGen frameworks exhibit fundamental limitations when applied to OPE optimization tasks, as confirmed by the evaluation in Section~\ref{sec:results} (Tables~\ref{tab:failure_analysis} and~\ref{tab:failure_types}).
 Three critical challenges emerged:

-\textbf{Compilation Failures}: Both CrewAI and AutoGen frameworks exhibited persistent compilation issues, with error rates exceeding 20\% due to deprecated syntax generation and incorrect API usage in OBP dataset, as an example.
-These failures stemmed from the frameworks' inability to maintain syntactic consistency when generating complex code modifications.
+\textbf{Compilation Failures}: Both CrewAI and AutoGen exhibited persistent compilation issues due to deprecated syntax generation and incorrect API usage.
+The formal evaluation reports failure rates of 9.9\% (CrewAI) and 7.4\% (AutoGen) overall (Table~\ref{tab:failure_analysis}), with syntax and code errors accounting for 62\% of all failures across frameworks (Table~\ref{tab:failure_types}).
+These failures stemmed from the frameworks' inability to maintain syntactic consistency when generating complex code modifications\JW{~\cite{wang2025towards}}.